 Trooper Johnson was transported to Providence Hospital in Seattle where he died a short time later.

-Patrolman Johnson had been with the agency for three years and was survived by his parents.
+Patrolman Johnson served the Washington State Patrol for three years and is survived by his parents.